-Let’s look more closely at love and how we can obtain this greatest key to life—not by taking marching orders from our intellect telling us to follow artificial, superimposed commands, but by following our heart.
+Let’s look more closely at this topic and see how we can obtain this greatest key to life—not by taking marching orders from our intellect telling us to follow artificial, superimposed commands, but by following our heart.

 Where love is lacking, we are in confusion, and conversely, where we’re confused we aren’t able to love.
 Love, however, manages to smooth all conflicts.
 We’ll be able to walk solidly along the line between aggression and self-assertion.
 We won’t be confused by the difference between submissiveness and willful domination.

 We will assert our rights against unjustified demands, without resorting to hostility.
-We will avoid compliance when it would be destructive but not be driven to stubborn rebelliousness.
+And we will avoid compliance when it would be destructive but not be driven to stubborn rebelliousness.
 Concession won’t need to seem humiliating or like caving in.

 It is only through love that we can find just the right balance between the precariousness of opposite extremes.
 The loving heart knows how to do this, but when we strive to reach the golden mean by way of mere intellectual understanding, it eludes us.
 No matter how hard we try.